 Challenge and Opportunity

-Currently, there is a disconnect between investors seeking opportunities and city leaders looking to finance their infrastructure needs.
+Investing in climate-resilient infrastructure is at the heart of ensuring livable, inclusive, and economically dynamic cities.
+But less than 20% of the largest 500 cities in developing countries are deemed creditworthy in their local context, severely constricting their capacity to finance investments in public infrastructure.
 In some developing countries, the market is not yet sufficiently developed to enable the flow of capital into urban infrastructure projects.
 Many cities need support to make the most of their existing assets and apply risk-mitigating and capital enhancing mechanisms.
-Despite strong investment interest in emerging market infrastructure, perceived risk, a lack of well-prepared projects and high transaction costs can inhibit deployment of capital.
+And despite strong investment interest in emerging market infrastructure, perceived risk, a lack of well-prepared projects and high transaction costs can inhibit deployment of capital.

-A new City Resilience Program (CRP), supported by the Global Facility for Disaster Reduction and Recovery (GFDRR), will assist city governments to build resilience to climate and disaster risks by connecting them to the finance they need.
-It will catalyze a transparent pipeline of well-prepared and bankable investment opportunities, enabling private and institutional investors to enter new markets.
-It will facilitate strategic investments that address the vulnerabilities and risks that cities are now facing.
+The City Resilience Program (CRP), supported by the Global Facility for Disaster Reduction and Recovery, assists city governments to build resilience to climate and disaster risks by connecting them to the technical expertise and the finance they need.
+The program facilitates strategic investments that address the vulnerabilities and risks faced by cities.
+Through a transparent pipeline of well-prepared and bankable investment opportunities, the program enables private and institutional investors to enter new markets.

-In the medium to long-term, CRP is working to catalyze a transparent pipeline of climate smart investment opportunities.
+CRP has catalyzed or contributed to seven investment projects totaling almost $1 billion.
+In the medium to long-term, CRP is supporting the development of a transparent pipeline of climate-smart investment opportunities.
 It will create a marketplace that connects cities and investors.
-The first phase starts with 30+ cities but is expected to scale up to 500+ cities within 10 years.
-If CRP is successful, this will become business as usual, no longer a frontier barrier of opportunity and undue complexity.
+Since its launch in June 2017, CRP has engaged with nearly 50 cities and is expected to scale up to over 500 cities within 10 years.

 Key Facts & Figures:

-- In recent years, the World Bank has worked in more than 7,000 cities and towns across 130 countries, investing $4.2 billion during fiscal year 2017 in disaster risk management, and committing over $50 billion through more than 900 projects with climate-related activities.
+- In recent years, the World Bank has worked in cities and towns across over 140 countries, investing $5.3 billion in disaster risk management during fiscal year 2018.

-- IFC’s Cities Initiative focuses on addressing the financing gap for sustainable urban infrastructure by attracting private capital to the sector.
-This is achievable through capacity building and financial structuring solutions.
+- IFC’s Cities Initiative focuses on addressing the financing gap for sustainable urban infrastructure by providing and attracting commercial financing to the sector.
 In the last 10 years, IFC invested more than $12 billion in over 350 urban improvement projects and provided advisory services to cities in more than 60 countries.